· LMS · GWR · LNER · Misc · Stations · What's New · Video · Guestbook · About

 LMS Route: The Shakespeare Route

-Bidford was the first station out of Stratford on the 7½ mile extension built in 1879 to the Midland Railway's Broom Junction under the auspices of the Evesham, Redditch & Stratford upon Avon Junction Railway.
-The single-line route was operated on the 'staff and ticket' principle which limited the line to one train in occupation.
-In the early years however, Bidford and Binton both had ground frames and signals allowing trains to be held pending acceptance by the signalman at either Stratford upon Avon or Broom Junction.
-Prior to the development of rural bus services both Binton and Bidford on Avon stations handled daily commuters to Stratford upon Avon, Evesham and Redditch, whilst on Stratford's Annual Mop Fair day as many as three hundred extra passengers would be carried on the 6.15pm special train at a fare of 6½d (3p) return.
-During the plum season the station was very busy as was its neighbour Binton with as many as twenty wagons a day being used to carry the produce.
-Bidford even had a thriving business despatching large quantities of Hay to 'The Railway Provendor Co' at Manchester with each wagon taking one hundred trusses each.
-A single siding, later duplicated, had to serve the coal yard before running on into the 'Brick & Tile Company's' works.
+In the early years both, Bidford and the only other station on the line, Binton, had ground frames and signals allowing trains to be held pending acceptance by the signalman at either Stratford upon Avon or Broom Junction.
+Prior to the development of rural bus services both Binton and Bidford on Avon stations handled daily commuters to: Stratford upon Avon, Evesham and Redditch; whilst on Stratford upon Avon's Annual Mop Fair day as many as three hundred extra passengers would be carried on the 6:15pm special train at a fare of 6½d (3p) return.
+During the plum season the station was very busy as was its neighbour Binton with as many as twenty wagons a day being used to carry the produce off to market.
+Bidford even had a thriving business despatching large quantities of Hay to 'The Railway Provendor Company' at Manchester with each wagon taking one hundred trusses each.
+A single siding, later duplicated, had to serve the coal yard before running on into the 'Brick & Tile Company's works.
+The Railway Clearing House's 1929 Handbook of Railway Stations states Bidford on Avon provided the general public and businesses with a very limited service: Goods traffic and Passenger and Parcels traffic (GP).
+There were no cranage facilities provided in the goods yard so merchants would either have to man handle the loading/unloading of goods themselves or, if necessary, bring in a mobile crane.
+The 1894 edition of The Railway Clearing House's Handbook of Railway Stations also recorded the same limited facilities (GP).

 Looking along the platform towards Stratford upon Avon with the station's booking office built into the second arch of the road overbridge